The Diffuse Radiation Field at High Galactic Latitudes: Data

 Given that these are archival data, the number of visits and the exposure times per field fluctuate wildly but with most of the field observed in multiple visits.
 The deepest observation was the Subaru Deep Field \citep{Subaru2004}, which was targeted by \galex\ \citep{Ly2009} as part of the overall saturation coverage of that region by a number of different observatories.
 There were a total of 99 different visits in the FUV and 169 in the NUV with exposure times from 80 -- 1700 seconds for each visit.
 The cumulative exposure times over the three years from Apr.
 2004 to May 2007 is 83,031 seconds in the FUV and 164,369 seconds in the NUV.

-The primary source of uncertainty in the derived astrophysical background is the foreground emission (airglow in both bands and zodiacal light in the NUV) which is comparable to the astrophysical emission at high Galactic latitudes.
-We have tested the foreground subtraction by tracking the background flux of a single $30'$ bin over all the visits in the Subaru field (Fig. \ref{fig:visit_var}).
-Unfortunately there are many observations with only NUV data but, nevertheless, there are variations in the background in both bands which are highly correlated (r = 0.9) and manifest as an increase in the overall background level of the image.
-We believe that these are due to changes in the radiation environment around the spacecraft but were unable to find a correlation with either terrestrial or solar triggers.
-The mean value of the background over all the visits is $327 \pm 39$ \photu\ in the FUV and $569 \pm 56$ \photu\ in the NUV. \citet{Murthy2014apj} found that the uncertainty over the entire sky was 20 \photu\ in the FUV and 40 \photu\ in the NUV and we have adopted those values in this work.
+The primary source of uncertainty in the derived astrophysical background is the foreground emission (airglow in both bands and zodiacal light in the NUV), which is comparable to the astrophysical emission at high Galactic latitudes.
+We have tested the foreground subtraction by tracking the background surface brightness of a single $6'$ bin over all the visits in the Subaru field (Fig. \ref{fig:visit_var}).
+There are variations in both bands which, despite the missing FUV observations, are obviously correlated (r = 0.9).
+These are manifested as an increase in the overall background level of the image which we believe are due to changes in the radiation environment around the spacecraft but could not find any obvious trigger, either terrestrial or solar.
+The mean value of the background over all the visits in a $6'$ pixel is $346 \pm 41$ \photu\ in the FUV and $563 \pm 55$ \photu\ in the NUV and we have adopted these uncertainties in our analysis.

 We took the individual visits and added them into polar grids (Fig. \ref{fig:ngp_images} and \ref{fig:sgp_images}), weighting each visit by its exposure time.
-Most of the field was covered by multiple visits and we assumed that the diffuse flux in a given field was comprised of a constant DGL + EBL with any difference between visits being due to the uncharacterized foreground discussed above.
-We subtracted this difference from each visit, effectively setting the median level of the diffuse flux to the minimum over all visits.
+Most of the field was covered by multiple visits and we assumed that the diffuse surface brightness in a given field was comprised of a constant DGL + EBL with any difference between visits being due to the uncharacterized foreground discussed above.
+We subtracted this difference from each visit, effectively setting the median level of the diffuse surface brightness to the minimum over all visits.

-There is a bright point in the top of the NUV image of the SGP (Fig. \ref{fig:sgp_images}) which is due to nebulosity around the fifth magnitude star HD 224990 (B3V).
+There is a bright point in the top of the NUV image of the SGP (Fig. \ref{fig:sgp_images}) due to nebulosity around the fifth magnitude star HD 224990 (B3V).
 We have not included those points in our analysis.
+Bright points in the FUV images are due to artifacts around hot stars and are not used in the analysis.